-(1) Variances may only be granted in accordance with M.S.
-Chapter 462, as it may be amended from time to time.
-A variance may not circumvent the general purposes and intent of this chapter.
-No variance may be granted that would allow any use that is prohibited in the zoning district in which the subject property is located.
-Conditions may be imposed in the granting of a variance to ensure compliance and to protect adjacent properties and the public interest.
-In considering a variance request, the Board of Adjustment must also consider whether the property owner has reasonable use of the land without the variance, whether the property is used seasonally or year-round, whether the variance is being requested solely on the basis of economic considerations, and the characteristics of development on adjacent properties.

-(2) The Board of Adjustment shall hear and decide requests for variances in accordance with the rules that it has adopted for the conduct of business.
+- (1) Variances may only be granted in accordance with M.S.
+Chapter 462, as it may be amended from time to time and are subject to the following: - (a) A variance may not circumvent the general purposes and intent of this chapter. - (b) For properties with existing sewage treatment systems, a certificate of compliance, consistent with Minnesota Rules Chapter 7082.0700 Subp.
+3, is required for variance approval.
+A sewage treatment system shall be considered compliant if the only deficiency is the system's improper setback from the ordinary high-water level. - (2) The Board of Adjustment shall hear and decide requests for variances in accordance with the rules that it has adopted for the conduct of business.
 When a variance is approved after the Department of Natural Resources has formally recommended denial in the hearing record, the notification of the approved variance required in division (D) below shall also include the Board of Adjustment's summary of the public record/testimony and the findings of facts and conclusions which supported the issuance of the variance.